mg2110/study-projects/README.md

 # study-projects

-Selection and presentation of own work from the Master's program "Applied Artificial Intelligence"
+Presentation of selected own term papers from the master study "Applied Artificial Intelligence"